lizadeka/supply-chain-logistics-analytics/README.md

 # 👥 Collaboration

 This project was completed in collaboration with Shubh Srivastava.
 We jointly worked on database preparation, SQL analysis, dashboard development, validation of business insights, and project documentation while taking ownership of different dashboard modules.

-This project was completed through a collaborative workflow, with responsibilities divided across different project modules while working together on the overall solution.

 Work Distribution
 - ✅ Processed and analyzed 500,000+ logistics records